kfang/social-api-scala/README.md

 Social Network API Integration Library for Scala
 ===============

-Scala Client for Instagram API
-I should probably say that this is a **dogfooding** library.
+Scala Client for Instagram, Facebook, Google Plus, Twitter API I should probably say that this is a **dogfooding** library.
 If something is missing that you *really* want, feel free to file an issue or create a pull-request.
 I'd be more than happy to take a look.

 #Config